 Extend a gas supply pipe NOT LESS THAN 15mm O.D. to the boiler and connect to the gas service cock, situated at the bottom right hand side of the boiler.

 The connection MUST be from the RHS rear of the boiler and from either ABOVE or BELOW.
-Do not route the pipe behind the Ensure that the gas supply pipe does not foul the boiler casing.
+Do not route the pipe behind the control box.